Link Search Menu Expand Document

 args One or more arguments to pass to the hook Dictionary false

-script An inline Lua script String either this or script_file must be specified
+script An inline Lua script String either this or script_path must be specified

-script_file The lakeFS path to a Lua script String either this or script must be specified
+script_path The path in lakeFS to a Lua script String either this or script must be specified

 Example Lua Hooks